 Step #4.8.1: Creating Content With Backlinks To Websites That You Want To Rank

-This one’s actually really easy – get high quality extremely niche relevant content that is in tone with the topic of your private blog network, and insert backlinks in it.
+This one’s actually really easy – get high quality extremely niche relevant content that is in tone with the topic of your private blog network, and insert backlinks in it (check out this step-by-step tutorial on how to do it properly).
 Important notes:

 - Forget about any form of content other than human written – duplicate content, scraped content, mixed content, spun content are non-existent in the vocabulary of PBN owners who know what they are doing.
 It might have worked once, but not anymore.
 Just forget about it.
 Find yourself some great writers at a reasonable price and get your content from there.
 Good places to start are iWriter and Fiverr (if you know how to find good quality writing gigs).